 Good listening is active, not passive.
 To be a good listener, take the following actions:

 Don’t fidget, your body weight changes often, and don’t look at your watch!
 All these things send you an annoying message, apathy, not interest.

 Bend your head to show the deal but do not stop to share your point or your own experience.

-The person you are talking to, respond by repeating at least one key point at least in a question form.
+The person you are talking to, responds by repeating at least one key point at least in a question form.
 For example, if Cindy Miller told you how excited she was about a new product, ask how it would be made available.